 On Mac OS, Video Importer does not list external DVD drives.
 Use internal Superdrive in this case.

-You can add clips directly to the Quick view or Expert view timeline without creating a project.
-When you add a clip to the timeline, Adobe Premiere Elements automatically changes your project settings to match the clip properties.
+You can add clips directly to the Quick view/Expert view timeline without first creating a project.
+When you add a clip to either timeline, Adobe Premiere Elements automatically changes your project settings to match the clip properties.

-If you don’t want to use all the videos you added, you can delete them from the Project Assets panel.
-Deleting a video from the panel doesn’t delete it from its original location.
+If you don’t intend to use all the files you add, you can delete them from the Project Assets panel.
+Deleting files from the panel doesn’t delete them from your hard drive.
 This practice is recommended for large VOB files.